 While spring showers bring May flowers, they can also bring unwanted water into your basement or cause water backups through your sewers or drains.
 These can be costly and messy to clean up.

-The basic homeowner’s insurance policy doesn’t include coverage for water back up and sump pump discharge or overflow coverage.
-Kim Bechler, senior personal lines underwriter will explain why water back up and sump pump discharge or overflow coverage is necessary.
-Without this coverage, you would have to pay for the damage to your home and/or personal property out of pocket.
+The basic homeowner’s insurance policy doesn’t include water backup, sump pump discharge, or overflow coverage.
+Kim Bechler, senior personal lines underwriter, will explain why water backup and sump pump discharge or overflow coverage is necessary.
+Without this coverage, you would have to pay out of pocket for the damage to your home and personal property.

-Homeowners, condo owners, and renters may want to purchase this endorsement to protect themselves from a loss that occurs to their home or to their personal property from either sump pump failure/overflow or water backing up through drains.
+Homeowners, condo owners, and renters may want to purchase this endorsement to protect themselves from a loss to their home or their personal property from either sump pump failure/overflow or water backing up through drains.

 What type of losses would be covered under this coverage form?

-Backup through sewers or drains and overflows or water discharged from a sump pump or related equipment would be covered.
+Backup through sewers or drains and overflows or water discharged from a sump pump or related equipment.

 Why is it important to add this coverage to your policy and purchase an adequate limit?

 Many homes have finished basements and are used for additional living space.
-The cost to clean and repair could be a financial strain.
-By adding this coverage to your policy, you can decrease or eliminate the financial strain you could face if a loss occurs.
-Most carriers offer different coverage limits and some even allow you to pick a deductible that will work for your needs and budget.
+The cost of cleaning and repairing could be a financial burden.
+Adding this coverage to your policy can decrease or eliminate the financial strain you could face if a loss occurs.
+Most carriers offer different coverage limits and some even allow you to pick a deductible that will suit your needs and budget.